NishkarshRaj/100DaysofMLCode/9_Deep_Learning/Artificial_Neural_Networks/README.md

+### References

-Finally, [**here**](https://www.youtube.com/watch?v=ILsA4nyG7I0&ab_channel=BrandonRohrer) is a video by Brandon Rohrer that explains the functioning of a neural network in the simplest and most intuitive way possible.
+[Deep Learning and Neural Networks](https://www.youtube.com/watch?v=ILsA4nyG7I0&ab_channel=BrandonRohrer) - a video by Brandon Rohrer that explains the functioning of a neural network in the simplest and most intuitive way possible.